skysqlinc/skysql-docs/docs/Backup and Restore/Point-in-Time Restore.md

 - Cross-cloud restore is not supported.
 Your restore target service must be in the same cloud provider as your backup source service.
 - Only SkySQL native snapshots can be used as restore source.
 External backups are not supported for Point-in-Time Restore.
+- Point-in-Time Restore requires [MariaDB 10.8](https://mariadb.com/kb/en/changes-improvements-in-mariadb-108/#mysqlbinlog-gtid-support) or later, as it depends on binary log search functionality.
+This feature is not available for SkySQL services running older MariaDB versions.